Patreon Access

 “I wonder,” he mused, his eyes locked on hers, “where I might have first learned to be so dotin’, not to mince yer words.”

 In a whisper of a moment, James’ lips brushed against hers, igniting a silent cascade of understanding.
 He whispered into her ear, “at all costs.”
 That tender, unspoken phrase had evolved into an oath more poignant than a thousand declarations of love.
 Together, they had an unwavering bond of devotion, steadfast in their resolve to protect their families, prepared to make even the most profound sacrifices should the occasion arise.
-They’d built a beautiful life together, and they would valiantly defend the bonds of this family to their last breath.
+They had built a beautiful life together, and they would valiantly defend the bonds of this family to their last breath.

 In the hush of twilight, Ellen began...